Watch Our FREE Training

 Your first step in wholesaling auction properties—if you are new to wholesaling—is to build a list of investors and cash buyers.

-One of the best ways to find investors is by subscribing to the email and direct mail list other wholesalers put out regarding available properties.
+One of the best ways to find investors is by subscribing to the email and direct mail lists that other wholesalers put out regarding available properties.
 After about a month, check with your county and find out who bought those properties.
 You can use a skip tracing service to get contact information for these buyers.

 Another good way to connect with cash buyers is by creating an online presence that includes a lead capture form for investors.
 If you plan to do other types of wholesaling, you can use a similar process for capturing motivated seller leads.